-The puranam of this temple is similar to the one at Sundareswarar temple at Tiruvettakudi.
-In the Mahabharatam, during the Pandavas’ 13-year exile, Arjuna went separately to worship Lord Siva at Punnagavanam.
+The puranam of this temple is connected to the episode of Kiratarjuneeyam in the Mahabharatam, and is similar to the one at Sundareswarar temple at Tiruvettakudi.
+During the Pandavas’ 13-year exile, Arjuna went separately to worship Lord Siva at Punnagavanam.
 One day when he was in penance, he saw a wild boar, and shot an arrow at it.
 When he went to retrieve his kill, he saw a hunter there, whose arrow had also hit the boar, who was claiming it as his kill.
 A fight ensued between the two claimants, in which Arjuna’s arrow hit hunter.
 Eventually, the hunter eventually won, breaking Arjuna’s bow, and tossing Arjuna with his foot into the nearby water tank.
 He then revealed himself to be Lord Siva in disguise, and pleased with Arjuna’s valour, and granted him the Pasupatastram.
-He also blessed Arjuna to be reborn as a hunter in a later birth – it is regarded that Arjuna’s rebirth was as Kannappa Nayanar.
+He also blessed Arjuna to be reborn as a hunter in a later birth.
 The Lingam here has a scar – where Siva was injured by Arjuna’s arrow.
 Since Lord Siva gave Arjuna the Pasupatastram here, He is called Pasupateeswarar.

 The tank in which Arjuna fell is considered the temple’s tank – Krupa Teertham.
 The villages surrounding this area depict this event – the place where the fight took place is Easan Por Veli (Por=fight), the place where Arjuna hit the Lord is Nakkar Utkantha Kudi and the place where Arjuna’s bow was broken is Velliruthan Kuttai.